Robert1976/SharePointBackup/README.md

 <img src="https://github.com/Robert1976/SharePointBackup/blob/master/images/import.png" width="600" >

 Finally edit you newly created Logic App.
 Make sure that variables 'TenantID', 'ClientID' and 'ClientSecret' are set with the values from your AAD application.
-Also make sure that the 'GetRows' actions references your storage table and the 'Create blob' action (rather deep in the Logic App!)
+Also make sure that the 'GetRows' action references your storage table and the 'Create blob' action (rather deep in the Logic App!)
 Folder path is set to your blob storage.

 # Configuration